SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Physical Health and Sex

-If left untreated, obstructive sleep apnea can have significant effects on a person’s health, which in turn can make it more difficult to have sex.
+If left untreated, OSA can have significant effects on a person’s health, which in turn can make it more difficult to have sex.

-Having untreated obstructive sleep apnea increases the risk of cardiovascular diseases like high blood pressure, heart failure, and stroke.
+• Cardiovascular disease: Having untreated OSA increases the risk of cardiovascular diseases like high blood pressure, heart failure, and stroke.
 These conditions can restrict the blood supply to the sex organs and contribute to difficulties with sexual function.

-People with untreated obstructive sleep apnea have a significantly higher likelihood of developing type 2 diabetes.
+• Diabetes: People with untreated OSA have a significantly higher likelihood of developing type 2 diabetes.
 Over time, diabetes can damage nerves and blood vessels in the body, contributing to difficulties getting and maintaining an erection as well as other sexual difficulties across genders.

 Medications for physical and mental health issues that are more common in people with sleep apnea may have side effects that can also make it more difficult to have sex.
 These include blood pressure medications, heart medicines, and certain antidepressants.